Giskard-AI/giskard-hub/script-docs/oss/sdk/reference/raget/evaluation.rst

 :og:description: RAGET Evaluation Reference - Documentation for evaluating RAG pipelines using the RAG Evaluation Toolkit.
-Learn how to assess retrieval quality, answer accuracy, and overall RAG performance.
+Learn how to assess retrieval quality, answer accuracy, and overall RAG performance for LLM agents.

 Evaluation
 ==========